moogacs/docs.buf.build/docs/faq.md

 in any configuration differences, and does not result in different lint or breaking change results.

 There are only a few exceptions to this rule that took place between `v1beta1` and `v1`.
-Fortunately, we've rolled out the `buf config migrate-v1beta1` command to automatically migrate your configuration for you.
+Fortunately, we've rolled out the `buf beta migrate-v1beta1` command to automatically migrate your configuration for you.
 For more information on exactly what changed between `v1beta1` and `v1`, check out the [migration guide](configuration/v1beta1-migration-guide.md).